hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 application user that was registered when the network was deployed.
 Isabella can use the identity name and secret to generate the X.509 cryptographic material for the `issue.js` application.
 The process of using a CA to generate client side cryptographic material is referred to as **enrollment**.
-In a real word scenario, a network operator would provide the name and secret of a client identity that was registered with the CA to an application developer.
+In a real world scenario, a network operator would provide the name and secret of a client identity that was registered with the CA to an application developer.
 The developer would then use the credentials to enroll their application and interact with the network.

 The `enrollUser.js` program uses the `fabric-ca-client` class to generate a private and public key pair, and then issues a **Certificate Signing Request** to the CA.
-If the identiy name and secret submitted by Isabella match the credentials registered with the CA, the CA will issue and sign a certificate that encodes the public key, establishing that Isabella belongs to MagnetoCorp.
+If the identity name and secret submitted by Isabella match the credentials registered with the CA, the CA will issue and sign a certificate that encodes the public key, establishing that Isabella belongs to MagnetoCorp.
 When the signing request is complete, `enrollUser.js` stores the private key and signing certificate